bsgriggs/mendix-dropdown-date-picker/README.md

 ### General
 ![General Settings](https://github.com/bsgriggs/dropdowndatepicker/blob/media/general_settings.png)
-**Date -** The attribute that will get updated once the user has select ALL of the dropdowns.
+**Date -** The attribute that will get updated once the user has selected ALL of the dropdowns.
 Deselected any dropdown will set the value as empty.
 For example, the user selects Sep 15th, 2015 then selects Year as the first value ("Year"), it will update the Mendix attribute as empty and clear the widget.
 **On change -** The action executed once the user has selected ALL the dropdowns.
 **Label -** The standard Mendix label field.
 This will appear as a label for the group of dropdowns, not each indiviudal dropdown.
 (See the "Date" label in the first screenshot).
 **Visible -** The standard Mendix visibility field.